cqz7633/nanoMS/README.md

 | ENST00000477976.5 | 2766 |
 | ENST00000379370.7 | 6241 |

-Generate training data from cleaned event data using the `generate_m6a_train.py` script The parameters of the `generate_m6a_train.py` script is provided as below:
+Generate training data from cleaned event data using the `generate_m6a_train.py` script.

+The parameters of the `generate_m6a_train.py` script is provided as below:
 ```
 usage: generate_m6a_train.py [-h] --input_file INPUT_FILE --output_file